1. Introduction

 4. Discussion

-Agricultural intensification is an important condition for the food security of the population of the world.
-However, the use of chemical fertilizers to improve soil fertility and increase crop yields poses a threat to both ecosystems and human health.
-Against this background, the use of biofertilizers consisting of bacteria that are naturally associated with plant roots may be a useful and promising alternative to the widespread application of agricultural chemicals.
-Biofertilizer application may be utilized in the agricultural bio-economy to maximally ensure food production, and incorporation into the crop-breeding programs [21; 27].
-In this work, a total of 4 endophytic bacteria were recovered from the roots of rice.
-The bacterial cultures were screened for various plant growth-promoting traits in vitro.
-This involved assessing features such as the production of indole acetic acid, solubilization of phosphate, production of ammonia (NH3), and generation of siderophores.
+As global food demand increases, intensifying agriculture has become essential to ensure food security.
+However, the widespread use of synthetic fertilizers to boost crop yields and soil productivity has raised serious concerns due to its detrimental effects on ecosystems and public health.
+In this context, biofertilizers—composed of beneficial bacteria naturally associated with plant roots—offer a viable and sustainable alternative to chemical inputs.
+These microbial formulations hold promise not only for enhancing crop productivity in an eco-friendly manner but also for their potential integration into breeding programs and agricultural bio-economy initiatives aimed at achieving long-term food sustainability [21, 27].In this work, a total of 4 endophytic bacteria were recovered from the roots of rice.
+The bacterial cultures were screened for various plant growth promoting traits in vitro.
+This involved assessing features such as the production of indole acetic acid, solubilization of phosphate, production of ammonia (NH3), generation of siderophores.
 In the present work, one potential bacterium namely IIRR-F2 exhibited most of the PGP traits which was identified based on morphological and biochemical characteristic as Bacillus sp.
 Indole-3-acetic acid (IAA) is the most prevalent and widely recognized kind of auxin in plants.
 It has a crucial function in processes such as cell division, growth, and specialization, as well as in promoting the germination of seeds and tubers, initiating the growth of lateral and adventitious roots, and facilitating the production of various metabolites [15].
 Production of IAA is considered one of the main ways in which plant growth is promoted by PGPB.
 During the current study, Bacillus sp., strain IIRR-F2 exhibited the highest level of indole-3-acetic acid (IAA) synthesis (Table 1).
 Several studies have documented the synthesis of indole-3-acetic acid (IAA) by different strains of Bacillus [13; 28; 23].
 A significant proportion of phosphorus (P) in soil exists in the form of insoluble inorganic compounds, making it inaccessible to plants.
-Phosphate-solubilizing bacteria (PSB) are microorganisms that can solubilize phosphate.
+Phosphate solubilizing bacteria (PSB) are microorganisms that have the ability to solubilize phosphate.
 They can provide plants with a readily available form of phosphorus, which might potentially replace inorganic phosphatic fertilizers [13].
-During the current study, Bacillus sp., strain IIRR-F2, exhibited the highest level of phosphate solubilization, which is evident by the formation of a halo zone on NBRIP media (Table 1).
+During the current study, Bacillus sp., strain IIRR-F2 exhibited the highest level of phosphate solubilization which is evident by the formation of halo zone on NBRIP media (Table 1).
 The findings of the previous study conducted by [30-31] align with the results of the current investigations, which showed that Bacillus sp., are capable of solubilizing inorganic phosphate.
 Similarly, [13] documented the ability of bacteria from the genera Bacillus, Stenotrophomonas, Enterobacter, and Pseudomonas, isolated from the rhizosphere of rice, to solubilize phosphate.

 The findings of the current investigation shown that bacterial isolates namely IIRR-F2 (Bacillus sp.,) significantly enhanced the root length, shoot length, and dry weight in rice plants comparison to the control group (Table 2).
 The results of this study are consistent with the earlier studies conducted by [13; 32] which found that the growth parameters of rice increased when it was inoculated with PGP Bacillus sp.
 Similarly, [29] observed an augmentation in the growth characteristics of rice when it was inoculated with endophytic bacteria Bacillus subtilis.
 The increase in root length and shoot length of rice after being exposed to the aforementioned potent bacterial isolates may be attributed to the numerous plant growth regulator (PGR) characteristics exhibited by our bacterial inoculants.